Expert Tenant Broker "No Fee"

 2,100

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 390 5th Avenue.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 390 5th Avenue.
 This trend is projected to continue.
 Opportunities for subleases remain available at 390 5th Avenue and in the nearby Penn Plaza/Garment neighborhood.

 Find My Space!